 You can use cable ties, tape or repackage the remaining quantity into smaller, resealable containers.
 Exposure to the atmosphere will increase the rate the grain picks up moisture and oxidised.

 Malt sacks must be stored in an ODOUR FREE environment.
-Malt will absorb any odours present and this will have an impact on the quality of the final product.
+The malt will absorb any odours present and this will have an impact on the quality of the final product.

 The odours from the paint will be absorbed by the malt.
 Do not use the area until the smell of fresh paint has gone.
 This is usually around 6 months but will vary depending on ventilation and airflow.